bbcawodu/careadvisors-backend/docs/API_Version_2/Providers_Plan_Network_API/Plans_Backend_API.md

 ### Healthcare Plan Data Retrieval API
-- To retrieve HealthcarePlan data stored in the backend, submit a GET request to http://picbackend.herokuapp.com/v2/plans/ with the following optional parameters:
+- To retrieve HealthcarePlan data stored in the backend, submit a GET request to http://picbackend.herokuapp.com/v2/plans/
-"name", "id", "carrier_id", "carrier_name", "carrier_state"
     - Results will be filtered by the given parameters.
-    - NOTE: Only one of the following parameters allowed at a time
+    - Parameters are divided into 2 categories: "primary" and "secondary"

+    - "Primary" parameters - One and exactly one of these parameters are required in every request.
         - "name" corresponds to the plan name.
             - Must be a string
             - all non ASCII characters must be url encoded
         - "id" corresponds to database id.
             - passing "all" as the value will return all plans
             - All other cases:
                 - must be a base 10 integer.
                 - Can be multiple values separated by commas.
         - "carrier_id" corresponds to the database id of plan carriers.
             - passing "all" as the value will return plans for all carriers in the db.
             - All other cases:
                 - must be a base 10 integer.
                 - Can be multiple values separated by commas.
         - "carrier_name" corresponds to the carrier name.
             - Must be a string
             - all non ASCII characters must be url encoded
         - "carrier_state" corresponds to the state that a carrier operates in.
             - Must be a string
             - all non ASCII characters must be url encoded
             - Can be multiple values separated by commas.
             - Return value will be a list of lists.
 One list for each state requested.
         - "accepted_location_id" corresponds to database id of a provider location that a plan is accepted at.
             - passing "all" as the value will return all plans that are accepted for all provider locations
             - All other cases:
                 - must be a base 10 integer.
                 - Can be multiple values separated by commas.
+    - "Secondary" parameters - Any number of these parameters can be added to a request.
+        - "include_summary_report" corresponds to whether to include the summary report for each plan if it exists.
+            - must be of type boolean (true or false)
+        - "include_detailed_report" corresponds to whether to include the detailed report for each plan if it exists.
+            - must be of type boolean (true or false)

 - The response will be a JSON document with the following format:
     ```